 6. Tenant Evictions

 As already mentioned, Georgia landlords have a right to evict their tenants.
 That said, the reason for doing so and the process to follow must abide by the law.
 If the reason for the eviction is determined to be discriminatory or punitive, you may find yourself in trouble with the law.
-When considering eviction, it is important for landlords to use this as a last resort.
+When considering eviction or court, it is important for landlords to use this as a last resort.

 Georgia Landlord-Tenant Laws in a Nutshell